 For most types of insurance products, including life insurance and disability insurance, you can’t deduct your premiums from your taxes.
 You can claim a deduction for health insurance premiums if you paid for your coverage with after-tax dollars, but that’s one of the few exceptions.

 Renters insurance is another exception.
 You can claim a tax deduction on renters insurance premiums, but only if you work from home and have a room in your house that you use only as an office.
-In that case, renters insurance counts as a business expense, and business expenses can be claimed as deductions.
+This means if you work at the desk in your bedroom, you cannot claim a tax deduction — the space can only be used for work.
+If this is your situation, renters insurance counts as a business expense, and business expenses can be claimed as deductions.

 To be clear, there’s no section on your tax return that says “renters insurance deduction.”
 But when claiming business expenses, if your business is principally run out of your home office, you’ll be able to deduct your renters insurance premiums.

-But if the room has any other function, you can’t write off business expenses related to it.
+To be clear, if the room has literally any other function, you can’t write off business expenses related to it.
 You can’t deduct any business expenses that arise out of the use of your living room, dining room, or bedroom.

-To calculate how much of your home office business expenses can be claimed as a deduction, you have two options: the regular method and the simplified method.
+To calculate how much of your home office business expenses can be claimed as a deduction, you have two options: the standard method and the simplified method.

 If your home office is 100 square feet, you can write off up to $500 in business expenses, including your renters insurance premiums.
 (The maximum allowed is $1,500, or 300 square feet.)
 You report this information on Schedule C to your Form 1040.